Canon RP vs Olympus E-P3

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Olympus PEN E-P3 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the E-P3 has been discontinued (but can be found pre-owned on eBay).
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the E-P3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-P3 was succeeded by the Olympus E-P5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the RP and E-P3 can be found, respectively, in the Canon RP Manual (free pdf) or the online Olympus E-P3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon RP or the Olympus E-P3 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.